hansemannn/studentenfutter-app/README.md

 Universities in Osnabrück, Vechta and Lingen.
 It is open source to share the concepts behind making an advanced Titanium application and is still work-in-progress due to migrations from the classic structure to an Alloy based concept.

+Also check out the Swift 3 based tvOS-version of this app in [hansemannn/studentenfutter-tvos](https://github.com/hansemannn/studentenfutter-tvos) :rocket:.

 <img alt="App Store" src="https://abload.de/img/screenshot2017-01-12aybs4e.png" width="900" />

 ### Download